johannburkard/Waldbeere/README.md

 <button><script>try{Waldbeere.section('buttontext');}catch(e){}</script>Click here</noscript></button>
 ```

 When Waldbeere is run by the browser, the text on the button may be replaced by "Check it out now" or "30 % off today!"
-In 33 % of all visits, "Click here," the control will be shown.
+In 33 % of all visits, "Click here" (the control) will be shown.

 #### Creating a HTML section